zelros/cinnamon/README.md

   <img height="240px" src="doc/img/plot_drift_values.png" alt="plot_drift_values">
 </p>

+The feature `worst symmetry` is rightly identified as the one which contributes the most to the data drift.

-See "important notes" below to explore all the functionalities of CinnaMon.
+See "notes" below to explore all the functionalities of CinnaMon.

 ## 🛠 Installation